Active Substance: rivaroxaban

-Xarelto must not be used in people who are hypersensitive (allergic) to rivaroxaban or any of the other ingredients.
-It must not be used in patients who are bleeding or in patients who have a liver disease or a condition that is associated with an increased risk of bleeding.
-Xarelto must not be used together with any other medicines called anticoagulants that prevent the blood from clotting, except in specific conditions.
+Xarelto must not be used in patients who are bleeding or in patients who have a liver disease or a condition that increases the risk of bleeding.
+Xarelto must not be used together with any other anticoagulant medicines, except in specific circumstances.
 Xarelto must not be used in women who are pregnant or breast-feeding.
 For the full list of restrictions, see the package leaflet.

 Why is Xarelto approved?

 What measures are being taken to ensure the safe and effective use of Xarelto?

-The company that markets Xarelto will provide an educational pack for doctors expected to prescribe Xarelto for patients with atrial fibrillation, DVT, pulmonary embolism, or who have had acute coronary syndrome, containing important safety information including on the risk of bleeding during treatment with Xarelto and how to manage this risk.
+The company that markets Xarelto will provide an educational pack for doctors who prescribe Xarelto for patients with atrial fibrillation, DVT, pulmonary embolism, or who have had acute coronary syndrome, containing important safety information including on the risk of bleeding during treatment with Xarelto and how to manage this risk.
 Prescribers will also receive a patient alert card to give to patients receiving Xarelto containing key safety reminders for patients.

 Other information about Xarelto